About this Dashboard

 The information displayed in this dashboard is based on definitions and calculations provided in the Complete to Compete Common College Completion Metrics.
 The definitions and calculations may be different from how individual institutions or other sources of higher education information calculate similar measures.

 All enrolled students, regardless of funding source, are included in the dashboard.
-Please see Data definitions for a list of definitions and Metric calculations for a description of how the metrics were calculated.
+Please see Terms & Definitions on the sidebar to the left for a list of definitions and the Metric Calculations document for a description of how the metrics were calculated.
 For this reason, before comparing numbers or rates from different sources, please be sure you understand the calculations behind the measures.
 OFM staff are available to assist with interpretations of the measures.

 Maintaining student privacy and FERPA